 Even on her assignment, Dr. Atiyeh wasn’t tied down to one location, which allowed her to further enrich her personal and professional life.

 “I was able to do things I hadn’t been able to do during my decades of schooling and training,” she says.
 “While about half of my weeks were spent working, the other half were spent traveling.
 Aside from reading and attending academic conferences, I was able to be present for important family events like my sister’s first Ironman.
 I visited friends I hadn’t seen in months; I learned how to scuba dive; and I explored 13 countries in six continents.”

 Developing skills beyond medicine

 Her locums position also equipped Dr. Atiyeh with key financial insights and strategies.
-Working as an independent contractor not only gave her opportunities to gain experience in contract negotiation, investing, and retirement planning, but also afforded unique tax strategies and expanded her entrepreneurial curiosity.
+Aside from the financial benefits of locums — like paying off hefty medical school loans and extra income for traveling — working as an independent contractor not only gave her opportunities to gain experience in contract negotiation, investing, and retirement planning, but also afforded unique tax strategies and expanded her entrepreneurial curiosity.

 Finding the right permanent position

 Working locums ultimately allowed Dr. Atiyeh to satisfy her craving for travel that she was never able to indulge in college while also granting exposure to new environments and giving her a sense of appreciation for her practice and a stable income.
 And the best part, Dr. Atiyeh was able to find the right permanent position after exploring locums — one that would be both challenging and rewarding.

 “I am the medical director of head and neck surgical oncology.
 This brings an additional element to the job that really excites me and, I think, will ultimately change the trajectory of my career.
 My new position challenges me, expands my skill sets, and brings me tremendous pride.”